Florida Museum of Natural History: Changing Gallery

+From October 7, 2023 to April 21, 2024 the Changing Gallery hosted Antarctic Dinosaurs, also from the Field Museum.

 Research collections

-With the exception of the Lepidoptera collection, located in the McGuire Center, almost all other research collections are located in Dickinson Hall.
+With the exception of the Lepidoptera collection (located in the McGuire Center) and the Special Collections Building, almost all other research collections are located in Dickinson Hall.

 Lepidoptera

 This collection, unlike the rest of the museum's collections, is housed at the McGuire Center.
 This department is relatively new when compared to the other collections and departments although their research is quite extensive.

+Special Collections Building

+Opened in 2022 and located directly across from Powell Hall, the Special Collections Building contains wet collections from ichthyology, herpetology, and invertebrate zoology.
+It is closed to the public, as it is intended to be a workspace for researchers.

 Mammalogy

 Since 1992, the mammalogy collection at Dickinson Hall has undergone rapid growth and expansion.
 Between 1979 and 2007, the collection has doubled, increasing from 14,000 to over 30,000 specimens.
 Since 2002, the Florida Museum has acquired the University of Miami's cetacean collection and the U.S. Fish and Wildlife Service's manatee collection.